-Many are deceived by the fact that contemporary praise musicians sing about the Lord in such a seemingly sincere manner.
+Many are deceived by the fact that contemporary praise musicians sing about the Lord and even the cross in such a seemingly sincere manner.
 They ask, “Can it be wrong to sing Maher’s ‘Lord, I Need You’?”

-Too many professing Bible-believing Baptists are following their emotions and their vanity and the crowd and their bellies (e.g., build bigger churches, sell more books, don’t offend the popular leaders, etc.) rather than God’s Word and the Spirit of Truth.
+Too many Bible-believing Baptists are following their emotions and their vanity and the crowd and pragmatism (e.g., build bigger churches, sell more books, don’t offend the popular leaders, etc.) rather than God’s Word and the Spirit of Truth.

 Like John Michael Talbot, Matt Maher is a Roman Catholic ecumenical bridge builder.

-He grew up Catholic but had a “profound awakening” through a charismatic Catholic group.
-This consisted of an emotional experience that he had while watching a skit “The Broken Heart” about a girl who gets a new heart from God after giving hers away to a young boy.
+Raised Catholic, Maher had a “profound awakening” in 1995 through a Catholic group called Life Team at a charismatic Catholic church.
+The awakening was an emotional experience he had while watching the skit “The Broken Heart” about a girl who gets a new heart from God after giving hers away to a young boy.

 “‘I was standing in the back of the room and I burst into tears,’ Maher remembered.
 Not long after, he started writing worship songs for the group’s prayer sessions and devoted himself to performing Christian music” (“Catholic Rocker Matt Maher,” Religion News Service, May 17, 2013).

 The skit did not present the biblical gospel, and Maher’s conversion was not a biblical conversion.
-It was a religious conversion that did not include repentance from error and rejection of Rome’s false christ and false gospel.
+It was a religious conversion that did not include repentance from error and rejection of false christs and false gospels.

-Maher ministers at Our Lady of Mount Carmel Parish in Tempe, which is devoted to Mary as the Queen of Heaven.
+Maher has led worship at Our Lady of Mount Carmel Parish in Tempe, Arizona (Catholic Youth Ministry, catholic.org.au; Matt Maher Biography, musictory.com).
+This church is devoted to Mary as the Queen of Heaven.
 The sign at the front of the church says, “Mary, Mother of Life, pray for us.”

 David Wang says Maher is “one of the most successful Catholic artists to cross over into mainstream Christian rock and find an audience among evangelicals” (“Catholic Rocker Matt Maher,” Religion News Service, May 17, 2013).